jbreckmckye/nortis/blog/README.md

 ## PlayStation development in the 90s

-PSX games were generally written in C on Windows 9X workstations.
+PSX games were typically written in C on Windows 9X workstations.
 The official devkit was a pair of ISA expansion cards that slotted into a common IBM PC motherboard and contained the entire PSX system chipset, with extra RAM (8mb instead of 2mb), and TTY plus debugger output to the host machine.